rrothenb/the-first-daughter/Characters/Samyaza.md

 - Jared born around year 460-622 in biblical chronology
 - Lived 962 years
 - His name related to "descent" - some traditions say he was named this because Watchers descended during his lifetime

-In traditional chronology, this is centuries after Awan's death—meaning Awan never met the Watchers.

 ### Your Project Framework
 The Watchers descend during Awan's lifetime, allowing for the Samyaza-Awan relationship to develop.
 This is a deliberate deviation from traditional chronology.